Gerry was posted out of 75(NZ Squadron on the 5th of May 1945, just as the war was about to end.

 Gerry was given 49 days leave, starting Mon.
 6th of August.

 Sister Jean says that Gerry found his home village of Greenhithe too small, too quiet and extremely boring after the life he had been living in England.
-The weather obviously wasn’t helping, and his diary tails off and ends after another ten days of entries talking about it “still raining” …
+New Zealand’s restrictive alcohol and hospitality laws meant that even Auckland, the largest city, had extremely limited entertainment options available after 6pm.
+The weather didn’t help either, and his diary tails off and ends after another ten days of entries talking about it “still raining” …

 His brother Bill, serving in the Army in Italy and waiting for a ship back to New Zealand, wrote in his diary: “Letter from Jean – Gerry arrived home on the 5th of August.
 They say he is thin and not settling into the family circles very well.
 Oh boy, why don’t people realise what he has been through – how many changes he has seen and what life has been forced at breakneck speed into his soul in such a short time.”